-As you talk to people and build trust with them, they’ll begin to tell you what’s bothering them or what they could use your help with.
+As you talk to people and build trust with them, they’ll begin to tell you what’s bothering them or what they could use your help with – their pain points.

-Those are their pain points and when you capitalize on fixing those pain points, helping them solve those problems, you’ll find that you’ll gain more trust and build a brand that people want to interact with.
+When you capitalize on fixing those pain points and helping them solve those problems, you’ll find that you’ll gain more trust and build a brand that people want to interact with.

 As you get to know your target market by interacting with them, the next step is to come up with questions that are tailored to their needs.